TGITS/docker-compose-examples/redis-docker-compose-examples/README.md

 docker run -d --name redis-stack -p 6379:6379 -p 8001:8001 redis/redis-stack:latest
 ```

-The docker compose file has been provided for the sake of completude.
+However the docker compose file has been provided for the sake of completude.
-If you prefer using directly docker you should have a look to [Docker Hub](https://hub.docker.com/r/redis/redis-stack).
+If you prefer using directly docker you should have a look to [Docker Hub](https://hub.docker.com/r/redis/redis-stack) where you can find several docker commands with different examples of parameters.

 ## Accessing Redis with the CLI in the container